digitaltumors/DRPT/Readme.md

 ## Model Training Example (Single GPU)

-Review the sample shell file, `DRPT-Integrin.sh`, to view how to run a training instance of the model.
+Review the sample shell file, `DRPT.sh`, to view how to run a training instance of the model.